-To combat these challenges, many nonprofits are now migrating to cloud-based expense management software.
-With an increase in fraud, donors except for better visibility and accountability for expenses.
+To combat these challenges, many nonprofits are now migrating to cloud-based expense management softwares.
+With an increase in fraud, donors expect better visibility and accountability for expenses.
 With better controls, increased visibility, and spotless audit trails, an automated expense management software, is the way to go forward.

 Expense management solutions for nonprofits

 What is spend management, and why is it important for businesses

 Are you a nonprofit looking to streamline and automate your expense management?